oluwatosin0501/LITA_CAPSTONE-PROJECT/README.md

 # LITA_CAPSTONE_PROJECT
 This is where I documented  my capstone project while learning Data Analysis with The Incubator Hub

-### PROJECT TITLE: SALES PERFORMANCE ANALYSIS AND CUSTOMERS DATA
+### PROJECT TITLE: SALES PERFORMANCE ANALYSIS AND CUSTOMERS DATa

 ### PROJECT OVERVIEW